"Buhari never toyed with sportsmen and women": NOC pay tribute to ex-President

 “He promised the players and management houses after their monumental achievement and later fulfilled it a decade later during his tenure as a civilian president.

-"President Buhari’s action during his tenure have remained a motivating initiative for the athletes today, encouraging them to strive for excellence with the assurance that their efforts will be recognised and rewarded."
+"President Buhari’s action during his tenure have remained a motivating initiative for the athletes today, encouraging them to strive for excellence with the assurance that their efforts will be recognised and rewarded," according to Blueprint.

 Nigeria sports journalist Promise Okotoko said ex-President Muhammadu Buhari laid the foundation for football to thrive in the country.